Simple Google Sheets Indirect Function Guide (3 Examples)

 Using The INDIRECT Function With Multiple Sheets

-Another situation where the INDIRECT Function is quite handy is when you have to pull in data from two sheets or multiple other sheets.
-The indirect function is able to use strings across multiple sheets.
+Another situation where the INDIRECT function is handy is when you pull data from two sheets or multiple other sheets.
+Here, the Google Sheets INDIRECT function can use strings across multiple sheets.

 Red Sheet